NCGRP/mb1suppl/ConsolidatedREADME.txt

 			5640 52_Chr9_scos.txt

 #Make a plottable file showing regions of EL10 with scos in Patellifolia, ~4 min
-#Get a "depth" (phased read count) for each pool, at each 1kb position in EL10 genome. ~3 min
+#Get a "depth" (read count) for each pool, at each 1kb position in EL10 genome. ~3 min

 mypp() {
        j=$1; #input file like 5[0-5]fraorthov_Chr[0-9]_Bvulgaris_548_EL10_1.0.fa.txt